-If you would like to have your name removed from our records for any reason, please e-mail us a removal request containing your full name and physical address at email@example.com.
+If you would like to have your name removed from our records for any reason, please e-mail us a removal request containing your full name and physical address at firstname.lastname@example.org.
 You may also submit a request to remove the name(s) of individuals who reside in your household.
 Tunnl will not honor removal requests for individuals residing outside of your household or whose submitted address does not match the address in our systems.
+In addition, Tunnl will not honor requests sent from an Authorized Agent, or any other third-party, for individuals residing outside the State of California.
 Because we do not knowingly collect or retain information about individuals under the voter registration age, it is not necessary to submit a removal request for individuals under the age of 17.

 We will acknowledge receipt of your removal request.
 For security reasons, we will not be able to confirm whether a submitted name appears in different forms in our systems, any addresses on file associated with the name, or the sources of any information we may have received related to the name.